 - Reduce the flame to the lowest possible.

-- Drizzle 1 teaspoon of ghee around the edges.
+- Drizzle 1 tsp of ghee around the edges.

 - Cook the Pesarattu till you see no raw batter on the surface and the edges have become a golden brown.